 Equipment list for one device Quantity

 Arduino 1

 Base shield 1

 Cable 4

 LED stick 2

 Particulate sensor 1

 Gas sensor 1

 Battery 1

 Booster 1

 USB cable 1

-\ The particulate sensor can measure particles down to a size of 2.5 microns, around 25 times thinner than a human hair.
+The particulate sensor can measure particles down to a size of 2.5 microns, around 25 times thinner than a human hair.
+The gas sensor can measure the concentrations of Volatile Organic Compounds (VOCs) and polluting gases.

 Guide